badnng/Automatic_flashing_the_Magisk/README.md

 ## Automatic_flashing_the_Magisk_Delta

- Can automatic flashing to HuskyDG's or topjohnwu's Magisk
+ Can automatic flashing to HuskyDG's or topjohnwu's Magisk but not English batch flies.....

 ## Features